 Despite my love for the action-based combat of FFXV and its grading system (similar to brawlers like Devil May Cry), there were a few aspects that occasionally ruined the enjoyment.
 The first was the temperamental camera collision detection.
 My view would often be too obscured if I was fighting near a dense area of trees, and even if I was locked onto my target I would fail to see when additional enemies were about to strike.
 The only other thing that felt off the mark is how magic works.
 The area-of-effect nature of it, along with its odd crafting mechanic, was often more trouble that it was worth.
 This was especially the case with friendly fire being an issue.
 Still, it is capable of turning the tide if you used properly, giving magic that ace-in-the-hole vibe.

 Another area of contention to some players will be the way side-missions are handled.
-Their repetition is nothing new to an MMORPG like myself, but I can appreciate the lack of variation could be off-putting.
-There’s also the issue of drop rates for quest items, or more specifically how the game doesn’t tell you it’s not a sure thing it will appear.
+Their repetition is nothing new to an MMORPG player like myself, but I can appreciate the lack of variation could be off-putting.
+There’s also the issue of drop rates for quest items, or more specifically how the game doesn’t tell you it’s not a guaranteed drop.
 Having to reacquire the same bounty mission for a specific drop is poor design that could infuriate players (although here’s a helpful tip – use the Sword of the Wise for the killing blow.
 You can thank me later.)

 There’s also a chapter later on that changes up the gameplay in a significant way, and not for the better.
 Again, I see what the developers were going for, but the sudden switch is too jarring (even if I managed to brute force my way through thanks to being over-levelled.)
 The end result is almost a game of two halves – great combat, beautiful aesthetics, and an endearing bond between the main characters, versus an undercooked narrative, questionable quest / chapter design choices, and curious technical issues.
 And yet when I look at the game as a whole, I would still wholeheartedly recommend it.